World War III in popular culture: Pre-World War II

-As early as 1907, H.G.Wells in The War in the Air described a catastrophic global conflict leading to the collapse of civilization, survivors reduced to a semi-medieval life among the ruins.
+As early as 1907, H. G. Wells in The War in the Air described a catastrophic global conflict leading to the collapse of civilization, survivors reduced to a semi-medieval life among the ruins.

-H.G.
 Wells later released a novel in 1914 entitled The World Set Free in which he details a fictional war fought by nuclear forces where major parts of the European continent are ultimately destroyed as a result of highly powerful weapons of mass destruction.

-Both books were inspired by work done by Frederick Soddy in 1903, who was researching radiation and the possibility of a radioactive weapons, foretelling ideas that would later become prominent concepts utilized in the Cold War.
+Both books were inspired by work done by Frederick Soddy in 1903, who was researching radiation and the possibility of radioactive weapons, foretelling ideas that would later become prominent concepts utilized in the Cold War.

 1930s

-American cartoonist James Thurber published the short story The Last Flower in November 1939, two months after World War II officially began.
+American cartoonist James Thurber published the short story The Last Flower in November 1939, two months after World War II began.
 The story predicts a series of world wars, and begins with the line "World War XII, as everybody knows, brought about the collapse of civilization."
 The book depicts a post-apocalyptic Stone Age human society.